 Seifert surfaces, knot cobordism, and hyperbolic knots

-These advanced topics connect knot theory to differential geometry, dynamical systems, 3-manifold topology, and geometric analysis.
+These topics connect knot theory to differential geometry, dynamical systems, 3-manifold topology, and geometric analysis.
 They represent some of the most beautiful mathematics of the 20th and 21st centuries, including work by Fields Medalists Thurston and Perelman.

 Choose a direction around the trefoil